 According to the UC Merced Urban Policy Lab and Association of Bay Area Government/Metropolitan Transportation Council (ABAG/MTC)'s AFFH Segregation Report, above moderate-income residents across the San Francisco Bay Area are significantly more segregated from other income groups.
 This is also true in Livermore, where above moderate-income residents are the most segregated compared to other income groups.
 Above moderate-income residents live in neighborhoods where they are less likely to encounter residents of other income groups.
 In 2015, the income segregation in Livermore between lower-income residents and other residents was higher than the average value for Bay Area jurisdictions.
-Livermore has a lower share of very low-income residents, a lower share of moderate-income residents, and a higher share of above moderate-income residents.
-Among all income groups, the very low-income population's segregation measure has changed the most over time, becoming more segregated from other income groups between 2010 and 2015.
+Livermore has a lower share of very low-income residents than other jurisdictions in the Bay Area as a whole, a lower share of low-income residents, a lower share of moderate-income groups, the very low-income population's segregation measure has changed the most over time, becoming more segregated from other income groups between 2010 and 2015.